 The government has developed a UK-wide plan to make sure medicines and vaccines get into the UK in the event of a no-deal exit from the EU.
-Pharmaceutical companies that supply the UK with medicines from, or via, the EU have been asked to ensure they have at least six weeks’ additional supply of medicines in the UK than they would normally have, by 29 March 2019.
+Pharmaceutical companies that supply the UK with medicines from, or via, the EU have been asked to ensure they have at least six weeks’ additional supply of medicines in the UK than they would normally have.

 The actions we are taking

 We are working closely with our NHS partners, our wholesalers and others to make sure we continue to have enough supplies of medicines for our patients.